 Once you can feel your spinal erectors activating while seated you can further your backbending spinal awareness while doing locust pose.

-If you focus on feeling the contraction of your erector spinae in locust pose, you can then carry that same feeling into cobra (middle picture above) and upward dog.
+If you focus on feeling the contraction of your erector spinae in locust pose, you can then carry that same feeling into cobra (middle picture above).

 In upward dog you can further extend the feeling so that you also bend your lumbar spine backwards using your spinal erectors.

 For all of these poses you could start of by doing them with your neck straight so that you focus your effort on the thoracic (and lumbar) spinal erectors.
 You can then try bending your neck backwards so that you activate your cervical spinal erectors also.

 When bending the thoracic spine backwards, backbending can be facilitated by using the Levator Costarum muscles to lift the back ribs.
 The feeling is similiar to that of activating spinal erectors and so you may find it easier to lift your back ribs if your spinal erectors are already engaged.

 You could also do a similiar action while standing.